gaseum-labs/uhc-plugin/README.md

 Right clicking the item called `Open UHC Settings` will open up a menu where ops can change game settings like enabling quirks or setting the game length.

-Once all players are in the server, an op can run the `/uhca team join [color] [player name]` to add players to teams.
+Once all players are in the server, an op can run the `/uhca team create [player]` and `/uhca team join [team player] [added player]` to create teams.
 A quicker way is to run the `/uhca team random [team size]` command to automatically add all players to random teams of a certain size.

+Then the game world must be loaded with the `/uhca worldRefresh` command

-An op can run the `/uhca start` command to start the game.
+Then the `/uhca start` command will start the game.